Analyzing the Impact of Demand Response on Short-Circuit Current via a Unit Commitment Model: Case Studies

+As discussed earlier, inadequate SCC levels may result from few commitments of SGs.
+Therefore, we calculate the SCC at each bus over the day and assess whether each bus meets the security requirement by comparing its minimum SCC level with the threshold $\textrm{I}_{b_{\textrm{lim}}}$.
+Based on the obtained UC schedule and \eqref{eq:SCC_constraints}, the minimum SCC at each bus is illustrated in Fig.~\ref{ED_(no)DR}, and Table~\ref{table:Buses with SCC Inadequacy} lists the buses with insufficient SCC.
 For the case without DR, buses \{11, 26, 29, 30\} have failed to meet the requirements of the protection devices.
 Specifically, buses \{11, 29\} have no generation units installed and thus rely entirely on SCC supplied by other generating units; in addition, their electrical distance from the lowest-cost generators (i.e., 2$g\textrm{-}b2$, 2$g\textrm{-}b3$, which are typically online) makes them hardly absorb adequate SCC.
 Buses \{26, 30\} also receive insufficient local SCC support: bus 26 has only one wind turbine with very limited current injection, while bus 30 has two SGs that usually remain offline due to their high generation costs.
 However, after the implementation of DR, due to the reduced electricity demand, generator $g_2\textrm{-}b3$ is less dispatched and 2$g\textrm{-}b4$ are even shut down over the day (as shown in Fig.~\ref{UC_DR}), resulting in insufficient SCC at additional buses \{13, 14, 18, 19, 20, 25, 27\}, as summarized in Table~\ref{table:Buses with SCC Inadequacy}.

 These results highlight that committed SGs do help ensure the required SCC level at buses; particularly when the load level decreases, it becomes even more crucial to include SCC constraints in the dispatch to prevent a large number of SGs from being offline.